Content collections

 Content entries

-Content information is stored in the "front matter" of each Markdown file.
+Each content entry is generated from metadata stored in the front matter of your Markdown files.
 For example:

 ---